hwding/screen-filter/README.md

 #####2016-07-28
   - update a library to fix the bug that seekBar's pointer won't change its position along with its value
-  - fix a bug that screen filter will be activated unexpectedly when 'resore default settings' button is pressed
+  - fix a bug that screen filter will be activated unexpectedly when 'restore default settings' button is pressed

 #####2016-07-27
   - new feature: now you can adjust the screen filter dynamically as long as it is activated
-  - fix a bug in 'keep screeen on' function
+  - fix a bug in 'keep screen on' function
   - fix a bug that 'restore default settings' function is not working when screen filter is activated
   - change background